haydenwhayne/gpt-github-crawler/README.md

 # GPT GitHub Crawler
-A tool that crawls GitHub repositories instead of sites.
+A tool that crawls both GitHub repositories instead of sites.
 Enabling users to crawl repository trees, match file patterns, and decode file contents.
-This tool is ideal for extracting and processing data from these repositories to upload to your custom GPT.
+This tool is ideal for extracting and processing data from repositories to upload to your custom GPT.

 ## Features
 - **Recursive GitHub Repository Crawling:** Efficiently traverses the GitHub repository tree.
 - **Pattern Matching:** Utilizes patterns to selectively crawl files in the repository.
 - **Content Decoding:** Automatically decodes file contents for easy processing.
-- **Configurable via JSON:** Allows easy configuration through an external `config.json` file, by default.
+- **Configurable via JSON:** Allows easy configuration through an external `config.json` file by default, this can be altered with the `--config` argument.
 - **JSON Output:** Outputs the crawled data into a structured JSON file.
+- **Local Mode:** Supports crawling local repositories by specifying the local path in the configuration file and enabling local mode with the `--local` argument.

+> :information_source: **Note** Remote repositories are crawled by default, unless local mode is enabled.

+> :information_source: **Note** For the fastest crawling it is recommended to clone the repository you want to crawl and run in local mode.

 ## Prerequisites
 Before starting, ensure you have the following:
 - Python 3.6 or higher.
-- GitHub personal access token.
+- GitHub personal access token, if running on a remote repository.

 ## Installation
-First, clone the repository:
+First, clone this repository:

 ```bash
 git clone https://github.com/phloai/gpt-github-crawler.git